openstate/govhub/README.md

-Important notice!
+# Important notice!

-This project now realizes its work with developer.overheid.nl Reasons: why create another place to support co-creation, let's co-create in an existing and well known project such as DON.
+This project now realizes its work with https://developer.overheid.nl (DON).
+Reason: why create another place to support co-creation?
+Let's co-create in an existing and well known project such as DON.

-So visit https://gitlab.com/commonground/developer.overheid.nl to see the results of this initive
+So visit https://gitlab.com/commonground/developer.overheid.nl to see the results of this initiave.

 # GovHub